Eden Sassoon And Lisa Vanderpump: Is ‘RHOBH’ Newbie Helping With Yulin Fight?

 A post shared by Lisa Vanderpump (@lisavanderpump) on

 Of course, there is plenty of work for Lisa Vanderpump to do when it comes to Yulin.
 She has tried to contact the United States Congress to get them to interfere with the festival, but it will be interesting to see if Vanderpump can shut down the festival.
-And she’s trying to use the Real Housewives of Beverly Hills platform to spread the word.
+And she’s trying to use The Real Housewives of Beverly Hills platform to spread the word.

-And it sounds like Eden Sassoon might be inspired to help out whenever possible because she has the same relationship to dogs as Lisa does.
-And Eden might encourage more people to take action and help shut down the Yulin festival, so Lisa can get her wish.
-But there is still a long way to go, and fans may see more of this journey next year on The Real Housewives of Beverly Hills.
+And it sounds like Eden Sassoon may be influenced to help out whenever possible because she has the same relationship to dogs as Lisa does.
+And Eden may encourage more people to take action and help shut down the Yulin festival, so Lisa can get her wish.
+But there is still a long way to go and fans may see more of this journey next year on The Real Housewives of Beverly Hills.

 What do you think of Eden Sassoon’s comments about Yulin and the dogs that Lisa Vanderpump managed to save?
 Do you think this trip to China could influence some of the Real Housewives of Beverly Hills stars to get involved in the fight to stop Yulin?